Raj-kamal8888/Call-Center-Trends/README.md

-▶
-▶
 **PWC Power BI Virtual work experience- Call Centre Trends**

 I joined a virtual internship of PwC through forage, where my role was of Power BI Analyst.
-This is the 1st BI task from the internship, objective was that the client wanted insights behind the churning customers.
+This is the 1st BI task from the internship, objective was to analyse the trends & patterns of a call centre through the data provided.

 My first approach was to check the data & perform cleaning for better results & started my analysis on Power BI Desktop.